jeromyanglim/anglim-grant-incremental-rsquared-2014/README.md

 This repository includes data, a data processing script, R functions, and analysis code for the manuscript: "Incremental Criterion Prediction of Personality Facets over Factors: Obtaining Unbiased Estimates and Confidence Intervals"

+The latest version of this package can be obtained [here](https://github.com/jeromyanglim/anglim-grant-incremental-rsquared-2014).

 The file organisation is built around [ProjectTemplate](http://projecttemplate.net/).

 ## Requirements